 What happens if the machine breaks?
 Can I return it?

 In the unlikely that a Cazza machine will malfunction, but in the case that it does, please contact us immediately.
-Cazza will provide machine maintenance and fix any robots under warranty for up to three years free of charge.
+Cazza will provide machine maintenance and fix any robots under warranty for up to two years free of charge.
 Once a robot has passed it’s warranty, then applicable changes will apply.
 Unfortunately, we do not offer refunds or take returns once purchased.

 Can you give me more technical information on the robot?